 Regulation and track record

-Where they differ is the kind of transparency on offer.
-Coinbase's listing brings audited public disclosure; Kraken's longevity and security record (no major customer-funds breach, on its disclosures) is a different reassurance.
+Where they differ is the kind of transparency and banking-system access on offer.
+Coinbase's Nasdaq listing brings audited public disclosure and, from April 2026, a path toward a US national trust bank charter.
+Kraken's March 2026 Federal Reserve master account is a distinct milestone — direct access to Fed payment rails that very few crypto-native firms hold — alongside its longevity and a security record it describes as free of a major customer-funds breach.
 Read each exchange's current security and custody documentation rather than relying on reputation alone.

 Who suits whom